firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

 Apache Kafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
 Here’s an in-depth look at Kafka interview questions, including replication concepts and examples.

-To illustrate the concepts of a Kafka cluster, broker, server, partition, offset, follower, leader, producer, consumer, and topic, you can use a Mermaid diagram.
-Below is an example of how you might represent these elements in a Mermaid diagram:
+To illustrate the concepts of a Kafka cluster, broker, server, partition, offset, follower, leader, producer, consumer, and topic, you can use below diagram.
+Below is an example of how you might represent these elements in below diagram:

 ```mermaid
 graph TD;